-Imagine trying to find the mother of your unborn child, but never meeting them.
+Imagine trying to find the person who will help make your unborn child, but never meeting them.

 What if the one we pick is bat shit crazy?
+What if she talks funny?
 What if she lied on her medical history and is actually a suicidal drug addict.
 Talk about f*cking pressure.

 Secretly, I wanted her to be EXACTLY like me.